- Tools. Here are all your tools for editing your image.

 - Close (Ctrl + W)

 - Hide Controls (Tab)

 - Actual Pixels (Ctrl + Alt + 0)

-You can open files in Sumopaint from your computer, a .sumo file, URL and local saved file.
+You can open files in Sumopaint from your computer.
+Image files and .sumo files are supported.

-You can save the project to your computer as .sumo file, to your Sumo account cloud, and to your browser cache locally.
-You can also export the image as .png, .jpg and .gif.
+You can save the project to your computer as .sumo file which only works inside Sumopaint, save it to your Sumo account cloud with a pro or edu subscription, or save the image as .png, .jpg and .gif.

 You can undo and redo your recent actions with the buttons on the top right, but also with keyboard shortcuts Ctrl + Z and Ctrl + Y.